 Miao Cao

-FDA-approved chimeric antigen receptor T cell therapies (CARTs) have revolutionized the treatment of blood cancers.
-Yet none has been successful in clinical trials for “solid” tumors, such as colorectal cancer (CRC), the 2nd leading cause of all cancer deaths.
-CART failure in solid cancers, partly, reflects the loss of target molecules on cancer cells, but the mechanisms underlying target loss are not completely understood.
-Guanylate cyclase C (GCC) is a membrane receptor expressed by nearly all CRCs and is a leading immunotherapy target in CRC.
-While GCC-CART can effectively control some CRCs in preclinical studies, further investigation revealed poor efficacy in other models.
-Importantly, our preliminary data has revealed a novel bystander mechanism in which CART shapes the tumor environment (we call this CAR-TIME), causing bystander cancer cells to lose GCC.
-Here, we will define the mechanisms underlying CAR-TIME and explore approaches to overcome it and improve CART therapy.
+Chimeric antigen receptor (CAR) T cell therapies have revolutionized the treatment of blood cancers.
+Yet none have been successful in clinical trials for “solid” tumors, such as colorectal cancer (CRC), the second leading cause of all cancer deaths.
+CAR T cell therapy reprograms a patient’s own T cells to find and kill cancer cells by targeting specific surface markers (antigens).
+Guanylate cyclase C (GCC) is a membrane receptor expressed by nearly all CRCs and is a leading target for CAR T cell therapy development in CRC.
+Preclinical studies have shown mixed success.
+Failure of CAR T cell therapy in solid tumors reflects in part the loss of target antigens on cancer cells, but the mechanisms underlying this target loss are not fully understood.
+We have identified a novel mechanism by which CAR T cell therapy shapes the tumor environment (we call this CAR-TIME), causing cancer cells to lose the target antigen, GCC.
+Our project will further define the mechanisms underlying CAR-TIME and explore approaches to overcome it and improve CAR T cell therapy for CRC.

 I am thrilled to receive the predoctoral fellowship from the PhRMA Foundation.
 This honor supports my research on boosting CAR-T cell efficacy for cancer patients and advances my career aspirations in translational medicine.